Emile666/stc1000_stm8/usermanual/README.md

 **Hysteresis**: This parameter is used when the thermostat controls the temperature (**Ts** is set to 0).
 This parameter then controls the allowable temperature range around the setpoint where the thermostat will not change state.
 For example, if temperature is greater than setpoint + hysteresis AND the time passed since last cooling cycle is greater than cooling delay, then cooling relay will be engaged.
 Once the temperature reaches setpoint again, cooling relay will be disengaged.

 **Hysteresis 2**, This parameter is used when the thermostat controls the temperature (**Ts** is set to 0).
 Futhermore if **Pb2** is set to 1, temperature probe 2 should measure the environmental temperature.
 Now the allowable temperature range around the setpoint for temperature probe 2 is controlled.
 For example, if temperature 2 is less than **SP - hy2**, the cooling relay will cut out even if **SP - hy** has not been reached for temperature.
-Also, cooling will not be allowed again, until temperature 2 exceeds **SP - 0.5 \* hy2** (that is, it has regained at least half the hysteresis).
+Also, cooling will not be allowed again, until temperature 2 exceeds **SP - 0.5 \* hy2** (that is, it has regained at least half the hysteresis).<br>
 If **Pb2** is set to 2, then this parameter controls the compressor fan (which should be connected to the heater output).
 For example: if **Hysteresis 2** is set to 100 E-1 °C, the compressor fan is switched on when probe 2 temperature exceeds 35 °C (30 + **Hysteresis 2**/2) and switched off when probe 2 temperature is below 25 °C (30 - **Hysteresis 2**/2).
-Temperature probe 2 should in this case be attached to one of the compressor output pipes (that should get hot when the compressor is turned on).
+Temperature probe 2 should in this case be attached to one of the compressor output pipes (which should get hot when the compressor is turned on).

 **Temperature correction**, will be added to the temperature sensor, this allows the user to calibrate the temperature reading.
 It is best to calibrate with a precision resistor of 10 k Ohms (1% tolerance).
 Replace the temperature sensor with such a resistor, let the STC-1000p-STM8 run for at-least half an hour and adjust this parameter such that the temperature display is set to 25.0 °C.